Security-Onion-Solutions/securityonion-docs/cloud-client.rst

     sudo tcpdump -nnvvAi br0

-When you ran Setup phase 2 you configured Security Onion to monitor br0, so you should be getting IDS alerts and Bro logs.
+When you ran Setup phase 2 you configured Security Onion to monitor br0, so you should be getting IDS alerts and Zeek logs.

 Hardening
 ---------